tum-pbs/pbdl-book/diffphys.md

 The component of $\mathbf{u}$ will be denoted by a numbered subscript, i.e.,
 $\mathbf{u} = (u_1,u_2,\dots,u_d)^T$.
 %and a corresponding discrete version that describes the evolution of this quantity over time: $\mathbf{u}_t = \mathcal P(\mathbf{x}, \mathbf{u}, t)$.
-Typically, we are interested in the temporal evolution of such a system, and discretization yields a formulation $\mathcal P(\mathbf{x}, \nu)$ that we can re-arrange to compute a future state after a time step $\Delta t$ via sequence of operations $\mathcal P_1, \mathcal P_2 \dots \mathcal P_m$ such that
+Typically, we are interested in the temporal evolution of such a system.
+Discretization yields a formulation $\mathcal P(\mathbf{x}, \nu)$ that we can re-arrange to compute a future state after a time step $\Delta t$.
+The state at $t+\Delta t$ is computed via sequence of operations $\mathcal P_1, \mathcal P_2 \dots \mathcal P_m$ such that
 $\mathbf{u}(t+\Delta t) = \mathcal P_1 \circ \mathcal P_2 \circ \dots \mathcal P_m ( \mathbf{u}(t),\nu )$,
 where $\circ$ denotes function decomposition, i.e. $f(g(x)) = f \circ g(x)$.